davidbalbert/thimble/README.markdown

 On boot, initializes hardware, scheduler, virtual memory, and then spawns the first user space process ([task1.c](/task1.c)) which forks, and then parent and child start counting up to infinity.

+### Supported system calls

+- open*
+- close
+- read
+- write
+- rfork†

+*Only /dev/cons is supported for now.
+†The interface is like Plan 9's rfork, but for now it behaves like UNIX's fork(2).

 ## Features

 - Multiplatform.